celestiaorg/CIPs/cips/cip-shwap_protocol.md

 The atomic primitive of Celestia's DA network is the share.
 Shwap standardizes messaging and serialization for shares.
 Shares are grouped together, forming more complex data types (Rows, Blobs, etc.).
-These data types are encapsulated in containers, For example, row container groups shares of a particular row.
+These data types are encapsulated in containers.
+For example, a row container groups the shares of a particular row.
 Containers can be identified with the share identifiers in order to request, advertise or index the containers.
 The combination of containers and identifiers provides an extensible and expressive messaging framework for groups of shares and enables efficient single roundtrip request-response communication.